dtcenter/MET/docs/Users_Guide/config_options.rst

   should be applied.
 This does not apply when doing point verification with the Point-Stat or Ensemble-Stat tools:

-  * "FCST" to interpolate/smooth the forecast field.
+  * FCST to interpolate/smooth the forecast field.

   * "OBS" to interpolate/smooth the observation field.

-  * "BOTH" to interpolate/smooth both the forecast and the observation.
+  * BOTH to interpolate/smooth both the forecast and the observation.

 * The "vld_thresh" entry specifies a number between 0 and 1.
 When
   performing interpolation over some neighborhood of points the ratio of